Laura Montgomery: Club career

 Montgomery did not play organised football until she went to university.
 After joining a nearby team Maryhill Eagles, she suffered a cruciate ligament injury at the age of 19 and was unable to play for three years: "I didn't know who would give me a game when I was fit again, so I decided to organise a properly run team, and play for them.
 So I started Glasgow City with a friend, Carol Anne Stewart."

 Ambitious Glasgow City were promoted into the Scottish Women's Premier League in their first season.
 With Montgomery as centre back and captain, they developed into Scotland's dominant team during the following decade.
 In 2010, she made her 250th competitive appearance for the club in June, then stopped playing in November after leading the team to a fourth successive league title.

 Personal life

 Montgomery trained as a lawyer at Glasgow University and in 2013 was working as a consultant in the oil and gas industry.
 In June 2017, she joined Hibernian F.C. as their head of sales and sponsorship.

 She has been an outspoken critic of sexist and misogynist attitudes to women's sports in Scotland.

-Her partner Kat Lindner, who also played for Glasgow City, died suddenly in February 2019.
+Her partner Kat Lindner, who also played for Glasgow City, died by suicide in February 2019.